Abington Heights High School

-Abington Heights High School is a moderate-sized public high school.
-It serves the boroughs of Clarks Green and Clarks Summit and the townships of Waverly Township, Glenburn Township, Newton Township, North Abington Township, Ransom Township and South Abington Township in Lackawanna County, Pennsylvania.
+Abington Heights High School is a moderate-sized public high school serving the boroughs of Clarks Green and Clarks Summit and the townships of Waverly Township, Glenburn Township, Newton Township, North Abington Township, Ransom Township and South Abington Township in Lackawanna County, Pennsylvania.
 It is the sole high school operated by the Abington Heights School District.

 In 2016, AHHS enrollment was reported as 1,047 pupils in 9th through 12th grades.
 The school employed 76 teachers.

 The school is served by Northeastern Intermediate Unit IU19, which provides special education services, preemployment screening for future employees, inservice training and other services.
 The school offers its own Vocational Technical Program, where students prepare to take NOCTI Assessments.

 Extracurricular activities

 Abington Heights High School offers a wide variety of clubs, activities and an extensive, publicly funded sports program.